Lever-Drive Locomotives

 It is not currently known which of the two engines is shown here; they are believed to have been identical.

 The Dundee and Newtyle Railway has a Wikipedia page.
 The railway never made a profit.
-It was part of the London Midland and Scottish Railway created under the Railways Act 1921.
+It became part of the London Midland and Scottish Railway created under the Railways Act 1921.
 (The Grouping)

 THE LABLACHE LOCOMOTIVE: 1848